morgan-mdev/Leetcode/Problems/15-3Sum/README.md

    - Move the right pointer to the left if the sum is greater than 0
    - Move the left pointer to the right if the sum is less than 0
    - If the sum is 0, add the triplet to the result list
-4. Move left pointer to the right and keep moving the left pointer until we find a different number
+4. Move the left pointer to the right and keep moving the left pointer until we find a different number
 5. Repeat from step 3 until `l < r`

 ## Time and Space Complexity